hermanncoders/schuldaten_hub_client/README.md

 # School Data Hub

-Software tool to handle school information flows in an effective, collaborative way.
+Software tool to handle school information flows between teachers / administrative office in an effective, collaborative way.

 ### Origins

 This software originated during the COVID-pandemic in our primary school "Hermannschule" in Stolberg (Germany).
 In order to keep track on attendance and quarantine statuses I developed a simple app to keep records in a collaborative way with a simple backend built with flask.

-As I realized the time saving potential that brought handling this information digitally, I started to build a data model with information sets that we handle every day and cause long ways (walking across the school), cost time and organization resources, and leave long paper trails.
+As I realized the time saving potential that brought handling this information digitally, I started to build a data model with information sets that we handle every day and cause long ways (walking across the school), cost time and organization resources, or leave long paper trails.

 While learning more and more how programming works, I extended the model more and more...